Cybersecurity-Research-Lab/linux-roadmap/docs/Module-02-Working-with-Linux/05-package-managers.md

 ---

-## Main Topic 1: Debian-Based Systems — apt and dpkg
+## Debian-Based Systems — apt and dpkg

 `apt` (and its lower-level counterpart `dpkg`) is used on Debian, Ubuntu, and derivatives.